-Choosing the right Kentucky drug rehab or Kentucky alcohol rehab can be challenging because each program has benefits.
+Choosing the right Kentucky drug rehab can be challenging because each program has its benefits.
 It can be hard to narrow the list to just one.

 There are questions you can ask yourself regarding specific factors important to recovery.
 For example:

-- How much does the drug rehab in Kentucky cost?
+- How much does care in Kentucky cost?

-- Where is the Kentucky alcohol rehab located?
+- Where is the facility located in Kentucky?

 - Does the program offer holistic in addition to traditional therapies?